Complexity of random smooth functions on compact manifolds: Overview

-The basic facts coverning the Kac-Rice formula are presented in Subsection \ref{s: KR} while the proofs of the above results are presented in Subections \ref{s: main}, \ref{s: main2}, \ref{s: main3}.
-We have included two probabilistic appendices.
+The basic facts coverning the Kac-Rice formula are presented in Subsection \ref{s: KR} while the proofs of the above results are presented in Subsections \ref{s: main}, \ref{s: main2}, \ref{s: main3}.
+Appendix \ref{s: morse} is devoted to the proof of Proposition \ref{prop: asmorse}.
+To aid the reader with a more geometric bias we have included two probabilistic appendices.
 In Appendix \ref{s: gauss} we have collected a few basic facts about Gaussian measures used throughout the paper.
 In the more exotic Appendix \ref{s: gmat} we discuss a family of symmetric random matrices and some of their properties needed in the main body of the paper.

-We want to comment on the similarities and differences between this paper and A. Auffinger's dissertation \cite{Auff0} which was a catalyst for the present research.